1994 Oklahoma elections

 The 1994 Oklahoma state elections were held on November 8, 1994.
 The primary election was held on July 26.
-The runoff primary election was held August 23.
-The 1994 elections marked the first time in state history that Republicans held a majority of the Statewide elected offices: 7 out of 11.
+The runoff primary election was held on August 23.
+The 1994 elections marked the first time in state history that Republicans held a majority of the state-wide elected offices: 7 out of 11.
 It also marked the first time Republicans controlled both the offices of Governor and Lieutenant Governor at the same time.